mediaexplorer74/MSBandAppUno/README.md

 ## Bugs / Problems

-- Huge codebase...
+- Huge codebase.
-- I idk all solution architecture...
+- Idk all solution architecture...
+RnD takes a lot of time.
 - The code partially decompiled :(